SpellholdStudios/Expanded_Thief_Stronghold/README.md

 - Disabled the "Random Encounters" and the "Remove Improved Mae'Var" components.
 The random encounters may return, but right now I find them to be too annoyingly frequent.
 As for Mae'var, I like his "improveness" and feel the component to remove him is unneeded.
 - Also some minor tweakage and buglet fixes:
-  - fixed a problem with the area outside of the orc being flagged as a random encounter (no save) area.
+  - Fixed a problem with the area outside of the orc being flagged as a random encounter (no save) area.
-  - tweaked a few lines of dialogue.
+  - Tweaked a few lines of dialogue.
-  - removed some extra gem, etc. bags from the stronghold.
+  - Removed some extra gem, etc. bags from the stronghold.
-  - fixed the infamous "noblewoman 4" buglet.
+  - Fixed the infamous "noblewoman 4" buglet.
-  - a few other, very minor, changes.
+  - A few other, very minor, changes.

 ##